OpenSTL/StrategicPlan2015/DraftPlan.md

 ##EVENTS
 January
-Health Department Hackday
-Global Game Jam
+Health Hack Weekend: Partnering with the City of St. Louis Health Department to hold a "scatterjam" style hack weekend to redeploy existing Code for America health-related apps as well as create new health-related tools.
-OpenDataSTL is sending a team to the Saint Louis site for the Global Game Jam, with the intention of creating a video game based on an opensource dataset.
+Global Game Jam: Sending a team to the Saint Louis site for the Global Game Jam, with the intention of creating a video game based on an opensource dataset.
 The hope is to use this as a means to increase awareness of the organization and opensource principles.

 February
 CodeAcross: Datathon